 As an example, if you went 1 to 1.6 to 2.4, a room with a 10’ high ceiling would be 16’ wide and 24’ long.
 Staying within this ratio will ensure your room has fairly consistent bass in the main seating area of the room.
 The worst possible room would be a cube, say 10 by 10 by 10.

 Try to stay away from dimensions that are close to each other.
 Even the best sound system can not overcome a bad room.
 If you are planning on multiple rows of seating, remember to account for riser height.
 In other words, keep the ceiling at 9’ or greater if you plan on more than one row.

 Best Home Theater Speaker Placement Considerations

 For the best surround sound, you’ll have quite a few speakers all over your home theater or media room.
 You may also have some acoustic treatment to reduce sound reflections.
 If you have the luxury of designing your room from scratch take a look at our article on speaker layouts to get an idea of where they might need to be located before you start adding other elements that might be exactly where a critical speaker needs to be located.
-A good place to start is to use our interactive Home Theater Designer which will enable you to interactively layout your theater and see where the speakers and other elements should go.
+A good place to start is to use our Home Theater Designer which will enable you to interactively build a custom home theater layout and see where the speakers and other elements should go.